Evidence-based Research Designed for Action

 About Our Research

-Violence linked to gang wars, organized crime and narcotrafficking has become endemic in the developing world as criminals operate with greater impunity — and often in league with government and law enforcement institutions.
-Criminal violence is particularly acute in Latin America, where the impact falls disproportionately on the poor in this already socially and economically fragile region.
+Violence linked to gang wars, organized crime and narcotrafficking has become endemic in many developing world countries as criminals operate with greater impunity — and often in league with government and law enforcement institutions.
 The failure of governments to ensure security in poor communities leads to a law and order vacuum where criminal governance takes root, trapping victims in a perpetual cycle of violence, fear and predation.
 Criminal violence thrives where law enforcement is corrupt, dysfunctional or absent, crippling economic and social development and destroying trust in political institutions.

-Our research agenda examines the devastating effects of criminal violence in the developing world, with a focus on: how criminal violence spreads and disperses geographically; impacts on economic performance, human capital accumulation, health outcomes, and persistence of poverty; design of policy interventions to address dysfunctional public institutions; and opportunities to build police and citizen partnerships to improve security and rebuild the social fabric in communities plagued by criminal violence.
+Our research agenda examines the devastating effects of criminal violence in the developing world, with a focus on: how criminal violence spreads and disperses geographically; impacts on economic performance, human capital accumulation, health outcomes, and persistence of poverty; design of policy interventions to address dysfunctional public institutions; and opportunities to build police and citizen partnerships to improve security.

-For further reading on the topic of crminal violence, explore the links below.
+For further reading on the topic of criminal violence, explore the links below.

 There is broad consensus about the importance of good governance for poverty alleviation, yet little is known about how good governance is achieved.
-The design and implementation of government programs for improving the well-being of the poor have proven elusive for policymakers worldwide, as misaligned political incentives and weak institutions give rise to corruption, abuse of power, rent-seeking, and dysfunctional public services.
+The design and implementation of government programs for improving the well-being of the poor have proven elusive for policymakers worldwide, as misaligned political incentives and weak institutions give rise to corruption, abuse of power and rent-seeking.
 Our research investigates ways to improve governance and ensure accountability in the delivery of public services in the developing world.

 For further reading on the topic of governance, explore the links below.